krb5/krb5/doc/rst_source/krb_users/user_commands/kvno.rst

     conjunction with protocol transition.

 **-S** *sname*
-    Specifies that *krb5_sname_to_principal()* will be used to build principal names.
-If this flag is specified, the *service1 service2* ...  arguments are interpreted as hostnames (rather than principal names), and *sname* is interpreted as the service name.
+    Specifies that the *service1 service2* ... arguments are
+    interpreted as hostnames, and the service principals are to be constructed from those hostnames and the service name *sname*.
+    The service hostnames will be canonicalized according to the usual rules for constructing service principals.

 **-U** *for_user*
     Specifies that protocol transition (S4U2Self) is to be used to